HELP ME HEAL

 We are once again asking our incredible community to come together for a very special animal who was lovingly entrusted to our care.

 Kitty was brought to our attention by a local veterinarian who had been working closely with her family to get her the help she needed.
 When her medical needs grew beyond what her family could reasonably provide, they were faced with an unthinkable decision.
 Wanting only the very best outcome for her, they trusted us to step in and help.
 Thanks to that partnership, Kitty now has a chance.
-On Monday, she will undergo surgery to remove painful, crowded stones from her bladder.
+She underwent surgery to remove painful, crowded stones from her bladder.
 These stones have been causing significant discomfort and affecting her quality of life.
 This procedure will give her relief and the opportunity for a happy, comfortable future.
 We are working to raise funds to cover her surgery and ongoing medical care.
 Every donation, every share, and every word of support helps us keep our promise to animals like Kitty and the families who love them. |

 Scrumps